Functorial transfer between relative trace formulas in rank one

 I now explain the various entries in the table: The column $\gamma$ denotes the \emph{normalized spherical root} of the spherical variety, in the language of \cite{SV}, described in the basis of simple roots labelled as in Bourbaki.
 This is the positive coroot for the canonical embedding \eqref{Lgroups}.
-(The $L$-groups can be replaced by their connected components $\check G_X$, $\check G$, here, since we take $G$ to be split.)
+(The $L$-groups can be replaced by their identity components $\check G_X$, $\check G$, here, since we take $G$ to be split.)
 This spherical root is either a root of $G$ or the sum of two strongly orthogonal roots; I have chosen the representative of the equivalence class up to center to be such that the dual group is $\SL_2$ in the former case, and $\PGL_2$ in the latter.
 Thus, we obtain two families of spherical varieties of rank one, whose prototypes are, respectively, the examples labelled $A_1$ and $D_2$ above (which, of course, are special cases of $A_n$ and $D_n$).
 The case $D_4''$ is obtained from $D_4$ by application of the triality automorphism of $\Spin_8$ (which does not descend to $\SO_8$).
 Because of the two prototypes, we say (following \cite{SV}) that the spherical root is ``of type $T$'' (for ``torus'') in the first family and ``of type $G$'' (for ``group'') in the second.

 By $P(X)$ we denote the conjugacy class of parabolics stabilizing the open Borel orbit.
 In the table, I describe the parabolics in a way that should be self-explanatory, by indicating the semisimple part of their Levi quotient $L(X)$ or, in the case of $\GL_n$, an ordered partition of $n$.
 In the case of $G=G_2$, $P_{\SL_2}$ is such that its Levi contains a long root.
 Notice that the roots of the Levi $L(X)$ are always orthogonal to the spherical root $\gamma$.
 The parabolic $P(X)$ determines the restriction of the map \eqref{Lgroups} to the ``Arthur-$\SL_2$'' factor, which has to map to a principal $\SL_2$ in the Levi subgroup of $\check G$ dual to $P(X)$.